- This Western Asset paper is an update of our original publication from February 2020.

 - Western Asset continues to be an active member of various industry working groups in an effort to help influence uncleared margin regulation and understand its impact.

-The financial industry continues to adapt and evolve in order to comply with new and ever-changing regulatory requirements, many of which represent regulatory responses to the great financial crisis.
-These requirements— led by the Dodd-Frank Act out of the US and the European Market Infrastructure Regulation (EMIR) out of Europe—continue to present challenges for brokers, banks, asset managers and their clients.
+The financial industry continues to adapt and evolve in order to comply with new and ever-changing regulatory requirements, many of which were written in response to the great financial crisis.
+These requirements—led by the Dodd-Frank Act out of the US and the European Market Infrastructure Regulation (EMIR) out of Europe—continue to present challenges for brokers, banks, asset managers and their clients.
 One of the more challenging requirements in the last few years has been the uncleared margin rules (UMR) for derivatives that are not subject to central clearing.

 Why Is This Important to Western Asset’s Clients?

 As outlined in the previous section, the next observation (testing) period will be in accordance with the descriptions in Exhibit 1.
-For example, the Phase VI observation period for US-based clients (at the legal entity level) will be in June, July and August of 2021.
+For example, the Phase V observation period for CFTC-regulated entities (at the group level) will be in March, April and May of 2021.
 The AANA calculation will be done at the group or legal entity level (e.g., client level) and not by portfolio of an individual asset manager unless the entity’s assets are entirely at one manager.
-As an example, for a pension plan (i.e., legal entity) with 10 investment managers, uncleared derivatives activity (including FFX) at any of its managers could trigger the pension plan to need to post and receive IM at all of the 10 portfolios.
-Therefore, in order to carry out accurate calculations for the observation period, let alone implement any IM arrangements, Western Asset would need AANA information from our clients that is not transparent to us today and clients would likely have to get involved in setting up margin arrangements we discuss in the following section.
+As an example, for a pension plan (i.e., legal entity) with 10 investment managers, uncleared derivatives activity (including FFX) at any of its managers could trigger a requirement for the pension plan to post and receive IM at all of the 10 portfolios.
+Therefore, in order to carry out accurate calculations for the observation period, let alone implement any IM arrangements, Western Asset would need AANA information from our clients that is not transparent to us today and clients would likely have to get involved in setting up margin arrangements that we discuss in the following section.

 Why Are Non-Centrally Cleared OTC Derivatives Important?

 It is important to note that non-centrally cleared OTC derivatives can have certain advantages over exchange-traded and centrally cleared derivatives.
-Some derivative types are only available to be traded OTC.
+Some derivative types are only available to be traded as non-centrally cleared OTC.
 In other cases, exchange-traded equivalents are less liquid or less cost-effective in gaining or hedging certain market exposures.
-Further, OTC derivatives offer investors more flexibility in structure because, unlike the standardized exchange-traded products, they can be tailored or customized to fit specific needs or investment goals.
-In order to best meet a client’s investment objectives, Western Asset would like to preserve the ability to continue trading OTC derivatives when possible.
+Further, OTC derivatives offer investors more flexibility in structure because, unlike the standardized cleared products, they can be tailored or customized to fit specific needs or investment goals.
+In order to best meet a client’s investment objectives, Western Asset would like to preserve the ability to continue trading these types of OTC derivatives when possible.

 What Are the Potential Solutions for Western Asset’s Clients That Will Be in Scope for UMR and Want to Continue Using Non-Centrally Cleared OTC Derivatives?

-- Discuss collateral management options with Western Asset.
+- Discuss collateral management options with Western Asset under the third-party model.

 - Western Asset will be able to monitor and manage all collateral needs for its commingled funds.
 A client could choose to move into a commingled option if it’s available in the client’s strategy.